THE MANUSCRIPT OF ISMAIL

 VI.
 Letters Never Sent

-To whoever I become:
+To whoever I will become:

-To whoever I was:
+To whoever I once was:

-To my children, or my students, or both:
+To my children—or my students—or perhaps both:

 To my father: